Lancekc83/Eynzo/README.md

-Eyezenheim additions to this aragon branch: prius lqr (Accord Only)
+Eyezenheim additions to this aragon branch:

+Camera offset changes.
+See commit/
+Just mount your C2/C3 per commma's.
-Steer Learner Bypassed with a SR 17.33 (static)
+Steer Learner Bypassed with a SR 18.33 (static) Other cars, need to play with steer your steer ratio, usually add a value of 1.
-ALC disabled
-LiveParameters (Learners) Deletion upon Reboot will generate a new one once OnRoad I suggest to do a reboot prior driving.
+LiveParameters (Learners) Deletion upon Reboot

-Car should drive very SILKY SMOOTH.
+Optimized for for Accord.
+Other cars YMMV